knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 # Chapter 4: Training Data
+Common challenges in creating training data
+- Label multiplicity problem
+- The lack of labels problem
+- The class imbalance problem
+- Lack of data problem

 Data is full of potential biases.
 These biases can have many possible causes.
 There are biases caused during collecting, sampling or labelling.
 Historical data might be embedded with human biases, and ML models trained on this data can perpetuate them.
 Use data but don't trust it too much!

+## Sampling
+Sampling can happen in different steps of an ML project lifecycle.
+- Sampling from real world to create dataset
+- Sampling from dataset to split training and test dataset
+- Sampling from ML events for monitoring

+Sampling allows quick experiments.

+Two major families of sampling, *nonprobability sampling* and *random sampling*.

+### Nonprobability Sampling
+- Convenience sampling
+- Snowball sampling
+- Judgement sampling
+- Quota sampling